K7MDL2/KEITHSDR/SDR_RA8875/README.md

     4. Added Small_PCB_V1 and Large_PCB_V1 #defines to handle the different IO pinouts for John's Teensy mnotherboards (as of April 18th V1 versions).
 Updated the Spectrum_RA887x Library also to match.
     5. Added 12 switch actions in SDR_Data user_settings table.
     6. For i2C encoders long and short press events are assigned switch actions, up to 6 i2c encoders.
-    7. Eliminated the sub-VFO flicker while tuning.
+    7. Eliminated the sub-VFO amd A & B VFO marker flicker while tuning.
     8. Added support for the 4.3" motherboard V2.
 The defines are V1_4_3_PCB, V2_4_3_PCB, SMALL_PCB_V1, or none of these for the old way.
     9. Spectrum_RA887x.h in the library also updated with the new #define names.
 V2 is same touch IRQ line as V1.